 Serbian communities in Kosovo and Albanian communities in Serbia were the most affected.
 In most cases they were using two mobile phones; one to communicate with Serbia and the other with Kosovo.
-Or in Mitrovicë/a’s case, where the lives of people living there were connected to both sides of the river, many times they used two phones in one city; one to communicate with the north and one with the south side of the river, since the service providers were not recognized.
+Or in Mitrovica’s case; where the lives of people who lived there were connected to both sides of the river, citizens would use two phones; one to communicate with the north and one with the south side of the river as the service providers were not recognized.

 On 25 August 2015, parties reached the Telecom Action Plan.
 This plan granted Kosovo the right to administer its own Country Code (as other countries), while Kosovo Telecom Regulatory Authority (RAEPC) in cooperation with the International Telecommunications Union (ITU) would ensure the implementation of the country code.

 Some controversies existed among both parties about the wording to be used to refer to the code.
 Although Kosovo requested to include the part that Kosovo would be the holder of the “country dialing code”, the mutual solution came to the “… international code (S) for Kosovo”.

 On 4 January 2016, Austria applied for the country code on Kosovo’s behalf, and in December 2016, ITU allocated the country code +383 to Kosovo, making the country present in online telecommunication registers.